rhel-labs/instruqt/firewall-system-role/03-openhttpservice/assignment.md

 enhanced_loading: null
 ---

-In this challenge, we will enable access to the http port 80 on `rhelvm`.
+In this challenge, we will enable access to the http port 80 on `vm1`.

-First, we'll prove to ourselves that port 80 is blocked by the firewall running on `rhelvm`.
+First, we'll prove to ourselves that port 80 is blocked by the firewall running on `vm1`.

-Switch to the [button label="rhelvm"](tab-1) terminal by clicking on this button: [button label="rhelvm"](tab-1).
+Switch to the [button label="vm1"](tab-1) terminal by clicking on this button: [button label="vm1"](tab-1).

-Run the following in [button label="rhelvm"](tab-1).
+Run the following in [button label="vm1"](tab-1).

 ```bash,run
 firewall-cmd --list-all